keeloi79/not-a-crosswalk-sao/README.md

 ## BOM & Sourcing

-See [BOM.md](docs/BOM.md) for component list.
+See [BOM.md](docs/BOM.md) for the component list.
 I used JLCPCB.com PCB Assembly service for this project.

 ## Changelog